cynthiachuo/cynthiachuo.github.io/README.md

 - **Huo, Cynthia**, Philip Charbonneau, and Christopher Alcantara.
 2022. [“Overcoming Barriers to Indigenous-Local Water Sharing Agreements in Canada.”](https://doi.org/10.1111/capa.12492) _Canadian Public Administration_ 65, no. 3: 421-438.

 ### Other Publications
 - **Huo, Cynthia**.
-2023.
-“A Question of Privilege: The Speaker as Guardian of the House of Commons.” _Canadian Parliamentary Review_ 46, no. 2: 31-37.
+2023. [“A Question of Privilege: The Speaker as Guardian of the House of Commons.”](https://www.revparlcan.ca/wp-content/uploads/2023/11/46n2e_23Whole.pdf) _Canadian Parliamentary Review_ 46, no. 2: 25-31.

 - **Huo, Cynthia** and Jonathan Malloy.
 2023. [“Extreme partisanship is infecting committees, and we should be worried.”](https://policyoptions.irpp.org/magazines/march-2023/house-committees-extreme-partisanship/) Policy Options.